meetalva/alva/docs/guides-dev/create-properties.md

 }
 ```

-Let's take our componen a bit further.
+Let's take our component a bit further.
 We'll let users
 decide on the greeting they want to use.

 Let's set a foundation annd add a `HelloWorldProps` TypeScript interface.